 Generate enthusiasm with event planners and patrons.
 Make announcements in news releases, websites, social media, newsletters, and/or church bulletins.
 During the event, include announcements reminding patrons to recycle their plastic bottles and cans.

-Know What can be Recycled
+Know What can be Recycled and Where it can be Dropped Off:

 - Plastic Bottles and Jugs